torvalds/linux/Documentation/firmware-guide/acpi/acpi-lid.rst

 button driver uses the following 3 modes in order not to trigger issues.

-If the userspace hasn't been prepared to ignore the unreliable "opened" events and the unreliable initial state notification, Linux users can use the following kernel parameters to handle the possible issues:
+If the userspace hasn't been prepared to ignore the unreliable "opened" events and the unreliable initial state notification, GNU/Linux users can use the following kernel parameters to handle the possible issues:

 A. button.lid_init_state=method: